DefinitelyTyped/DefinitelyTyped/README.md

 For a more manageable clone that includes _only_ the type packages relevant to you, you can use git's [`sparse-checkout`](https://git-scm.com/docs/git-sparse-checkout) and [`--filter`](https://git-scm.com/docs/git-rev-list#Documentation/git-rev-list.txt---filterltfilter-specgt) features.
 This will reduce clone time and improve git performance.

-> :warning: This requires minimum [git version 2.27.0](https://git-scm.com/downloads), which is likely newer than the default on most machines.
+> ⚠️ This requires minimum [git version 2.27.0](https://git-scm.com/downloads), which is likely newer than the default on most machines.
 More complicated procedures are available in older versions, but not covered by this guide.

 1. `git clone --sparse --filter=blob:none <forkedUrl>`
    - `--sparse` initializes the sparse-checkout file so the working directory starts with only the files in the root of the repository.